MthwRobinson/shir-connect-app/README.md

-# TRS Analytics Dashboard

-## Requirements

-1. ETL pipeline to populate a database with data from the Eventbrite API (https://www.eventbrite.com/developer/v3/)
-2. Visualization for TRS business metrics
-3. Select users need access to the database
-4. Users need to be able to export visualizations and upload them to Sharepoint
-5. There needs to be an audit trail that tracks actions by users in the dashboard
-6. Ability to export data in a `.csv` file on a monthly basis
+# Shir Connect

 ## Installation

 ### Dependencies

-The TRS Dashboard app dependings on a number of Debian dependencies.
+Shir Connects on a number of Debian dependencies.
 The dependencies include Postgres, Python virtual environments and node.
 These can be install by running `sudo sh scripts/install_dependencies.sh`

 In addition, the following environmental variables need to be added to `~/.bashrc`:
 ```